-Oliver Kirchkamp studied economics at Bonn University and finished his studies in 1990 with a thesis on optimal taxation.
-He did his Ph.D. within the EDP at Bonn and the EHESS and DELTA in Paris on `Evolution and Learning in Spatial Models".
-In 1996 he went as a Jean Monnet Fellow to the IUE in Florence where he became involved in experimental and behavioural economics.
-In 1997 he became head of the experimental laboratory at the SFB 504 in Mannheim.
-He obtained his habilitation in economics in 2001 and, from 2002-2005, substituted first a chair for Microeconomic Theory and then one for Macroeconomics and Economic Policy at University of Mannheim.
-In 2005 he went to Scotland where he held a chair for Microeconomics at University of St. Andrews.
-Since 2006 he holds a chair for Empirical and Experimental Economics at University of Jena.
-Oliver Kirchkamp is fellow of the CESifo Research Network and associate editor of the Journal of Socio-Economics.
-He is interested in empirical methods, experiments, markets, and auctions.
+Oliver Kirchkamp is Professor for Empirical and Experimental Economics at University of Jena, fellow of the CESifo Research Network and associate editor of the Journal of Behavioral and Experimental Economics.
+He studied economics at Bonn University and finished his studies in 1990 with a thesis on optimal taxation.
+His Ph.D. on “Evolution and Learning in Spatial Models” was done within the European Doctoral Program in Quantitative Economics at Bonn and the EHESS and DELTA (now PSE) in Paris.
+In 1996 he went as a Jean Monnet Fellow to the European University Institute in Florence where he became involved in experimental and behavioural economics.
+In 1997 he became head of the experimental laboratory at the SFB 504 at the University of Mannheim.
+He obtained his habilitation in economics in 2001 and, from 2002-2005, substituted a chair for Microeconomic Theory and later one for Macroeconomics and Economic Policy at University of Mannheim.
+Before he moved to Jena he held a chair for Microeconomics at University of St. Andrews in Scotland.
+Oliver Kirchkamp is interested in empirical methods, experiments, markets, and auctions.

 Publications in journals

-- Marco Faravelli, Oliver Kirchkamp, Helmut Rainer, “The Effect of Power Imbalances on Incentives to Make Non-Contractible Investments”,forthcoming at European Economic Review
+- Marco Faravelli, Oliver Kirchkamp, Helmut Rainer (2013), “The Effect of Power Imbalances on Incentives to Make Non-Contractible Investments”, European Economic Review, Vol. 61, pp. 169-185.

 - Robert Böhm, Klaus Rothermund, Oliver Kirchkamp (2013), “Social categorization and group-motivated interindividual—intergroup discontinuity”, European Journal of Social Psychology, Vol. 43(1), pp. 40-49.